A-Z bucket list of things to do in Essex this summer

 There is no better way to enjoy the beautiful Essex countryside than by heading out on a walk.
 For a fairly easy four-mile walk, head to the scenic village of Roxwell near Chelmsford and take a path around the boating lake.
 For the more intrepid, test yourself on a section of The Essex Way which spans from Epping to Harwich, or if you really fancy a challenge, do the full 82-miles!

 Split in to two separate parks, Throndon North and Thorndon South, this beautiful area offers both woodland and open parkland.
 For younger walkers (…or older ones!) there is the famous 'Gruffalo Trail' where you can discover first hand the magic of the 'Deep Dark Woods'.
 You can also set up your own BBQ at one of the many picnic spots.

 Y…Have a go at Yachting

-Whether you’re an established mariner or only just finding your sea-legs, venture out on the waters with Estuary Sailing at the RYA Training Centre.
+Whether you're an established mariner or only just finding your sea-legs, venture out on the waters with Premier Sailing at the RYA Training Centre.
 With its location on the River Crouch in Essex, there are sheltered waters which are perfect for learning to sail a yacht.
 The centre runs a variety of courses with the option of renting a boat, or you can even bring your own!
 Have a look at their website to find out more.